Code-Institute-Submissions/MS-One/README.md

 ## Acknowledgements
 ### w3schools.com
-w3schools was a big help when my css was
+w3schools was a big help when it came to helping me get my css to do exactly what I wanted.
+(Specifically my 'plaque' divs)